Grupo Lo Monaco: History

 In 1996, the company began through the sale of homeware products by direct and distance selling.
 Lo Monaco used television advertising campaigns based on the professional experience of the founders in Italian companies with similar marketing systems.
 In 1998, the company started selling rest–related products.

 In 1999, Lo Monaco began commercializing in the Spanish market, selling latex mattresses.
 Since then, mattresses have been the company's main product.
 Between 2002 and 2005, the company expanded and later abandoned its line of homeware, focusing solely on resting products.
 This change and increase in business required managers to rethink the company's internal structure.
 Currently, the company has a board of directors consisting of the two original founders and two external directors, José Luis Llano Nueno and Michelangelo.
 Alfredo de la Moneda is currently the managing director (2002–present).

-In 2005, the group beganLo Monaco Hogar Canary, responsible for commercializing the Group's products in the Canary Islands and Lo Monaco Distributionto vertically integrate the logistics.
+In 2005, the group beganLo Monaco Hogar Canary, responsible for commercializing the Group's products in the Canary Islands and Lo Monaco Distribution to vertically integrate the logistics.
 In January of the same year, Miguel Angel Llano became the chief executive officer and the company increased its profitability.
 In 2007, the company suffered changes motivated by the need to adapt to new market trends, culminating with the launch of a viscoelastic mattress.